antkaynak/Keyist-Ecommerce/README.md

 ```
 SQL script can be found in the sql folder.
-backend.sql is the basic user info and oauth2.sql is the tables for the oauth2 implementation.
+script.sql contains both the basic user info and the tables for the oauth2 implementation.

 ```